Joop Warouw

-Jacob Frederick Warouw (8 September 1917 - 15 October 1960), also known as Joop Warouw, was a military officer involved in the Indonesian National Revolution.
-After the revolution, his appointments include Commander of VII/East Indonesia Military Territory (Tentara dan Teritorium (TT) VII/Indonesia Timur) and Military Attaché in Beijing.
-He was subsequently involved in the Permesta movement that sought greater regional autonomy from the central government in Java.
-He was killed by a fractious unit toward the end of the movement.
+Jacob Frederick Warouw (8 September 1917 - 15 October 1960), also known as Joop Warouw, was an Indonesian military officer and rebel leader, who served as one the vanguard leaders of the Permesta rebellion in Indonesia that sought greater regional autonomy from the central government in Java.
+He was killed by a fractious Permesta faction during the rebellion's twilight.

 Struggle for Indonesian Independence

 Before World War II, Warouw was part of the Dutch colonial army (KNIL).
 After the war and upon the proclamation of Indonesian independence, Warouw was involved in organizing and became deputy leader of the "Republic of Indonesia Youth of Sulawesi" militia (Pemuda Republik Indonesia Sulawesi (PERISAI)) in Surabaya.
 This group was also known as the "Loyalty of the Indonesian People from Sulawesi" (Kebaktian Rakjat Indonesia Sulawesi (KRIS)) in Surabaya.
 This group was mostly made up of men from the Minahasa region in North Sulawesi who were residing in Java.
 Warouw took part in the Battle of Surabaya and emerged as a young military figure who showed valor during the battle.
 Starting from 1946, Warouw was assigned several military positions including Chief of Staff of the 6th Division of the Sea Army of the Republic of Indonesia (Tentara Laut Republik Indonesia (TLRI)) in Lawang and Chief of Staff of Base X of the TLRI in Situbondo.
 In 1948, he was appointed Deputy Commander of the 16th Brigade (Brigade XVI) and would subsequently succeed Adolf Lembong as commander of the brigade.